-- The duration of the marriage;
+(1) The duration of the marriage;

-- The age, physical and mental health, vocational skills, employability, earning capacity, estate, financial liabilities and financial needs of each of the parties;
+(2) The age, physical and mental health, vocational skills, employability, earning capacity, estate, financial liabilities and financial needs of each of the parties;

-- The tangible or intangible contribution by one (1) party to the education, training or increased earning power of the other party;
+(3) The tangible or intangible contribution by one (1) party to the education, training or increased earning power of the other party;

-- The relative ability of each party for future acquisitions of capital assets and income;
+(4) The relative ability of each party for future acquisitions of capital assets and income;

-- The contribution of each party to the acquisition, preservation, appreciation, depreciation or dissipation of the marital or separate property, including the contribution of a party to the marriage as homemaker, wage earner or parent, with the contribution of a party as homemaker or wage earner to be given the same weight if each party has fulfilled its role;
+(5) The contribution of each party to the acquisition, preservation, appreciation, depreciation or dissipation of the marital or separate property, including the contribution of a party to the marriage as homemaker, wage earner or parent, with the contribution of a party as homemaker or wage earner to be given the same weight if each party has fulfilled its role;

-- The value of the separate property of each party;
+(6) The value of the separate property of each party;

-- The estate of each party at the time of the marriage;
+(7) The estate of each party at the time of the marriage;

-- The economic circumstances of each party at the time the division of property is to become effective;
+(8) The economic circumstances of each party at the time the division of property is to become effective;

-- The tax consequences to each party, costs associated with the reasonably foreseeable sale of the asset, and other reasonably foreseeable expenses associated with the asset;
+(9) The tax consequences to each party, costs associated with the reasonably foreseeable sale of the asset, and other reasonably foreseeable expenses associated with the asset;

-- The amount of social security benefits available to each spouse; and
+(10) The amount of social security benefits available to each spouse; and

-- Such other factors as are necessary to consider the equities between the parties.
+(11) Such other factors as are necessary to consider the equities between the parties.

+In a high asset divorce, it important to acquire accurate values of the assets.
+If you and your spouse do not agree on the value, it may be necessary to get an appraisal or evaluation.
+This becomes extremely important if either party owns a business.
 Another factor that has to be considered is the tax impact of division if you are considering the distribution of pre-tax assets versus post-tax assets.
-Depending on the length of your marriage, there may also have to be analysis on whether any portion of an asset is separate property.
+Depending on the length of your marriage, you may also need an analysis on whether any portion of an asset is separate property.